-War on Terror: Pakistan only success story in world, says DG ISPR
+War on terror: Pakistan only success story in world, says DG ISPR

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: DG Inter Services Public Relations (ISPR) Major General Asif Ghafoor has said that Pakistan is the only success story in the world in the war against terrorism.
+ISLAMABAD: Director General Inter Services Public Relations (ISPR) Major General Asif Ghafoor has said that Pakistan is the only success story in the world in war against terrorism.

 In an interview with a private television channel on Wednesday night, the military spokesman observed what the armed forces with the support of state and people achieved in the last two decades has been unprecedented in the world.
 “We want to tell the world and they should also hear that achievements we have made in the war against terror are spanning over two decades,” Major General Asif Ghafoor said.

-He said that three tiers including the state, people and armed forces jointly fought the war against terrorism, which was the main reason behind unprecedented success.
-“The United States also acknowledges our success while Pakistan’s success story is also taught as case study in many institutions,” he said.
+He said that three tiers including the state, people and armed forces jointly fought war against terrorism which was the main reason behind unprecedented success.
+“The United States also acknowledges our success while the Pakistan’s success story is also taught as case study in many institutions,” he said.

 The DG ISPR also gave credit of the success against terrorism to the military leadership starting from the year 2000.
 “Now General Qamar Javed Bajwa’s leadership is moving forward to consolidate our successes,” he said.

-To a question about the role of Pakistan Army in politics, the military spokesman maintained that the army wanted to see political leadership in the country.
-“We have achieved unprecedented successes against terrorism in the country in the last two decades and will not take such a step, which can derail the country from path to progress, “he said adding that in the last few years, Pakistan Army had extended more support to the democratic system.
+To a question about role of Pakistan Army in politics, the military spokesman maintained that the Army wanted to see political leadership in the country.
+“We have achieved unprecedented successes against terrorism in the country in the last two decades and will not take such a step which can derail country from path to progress, “he said adding that in the last a few years, Pakistan Army had extended more support to the democratic system.

 He pointed out that general elections are political process for change in the country saying elections bring change.
 “How can we have hand in it when we hardly could spare time for our families while fighting against terrorism,” he said.

-To a question about threats from India’s political and military leadership, the DG ISPR said such threats would serve the purpose of deteriorating relations between the two countries and having negative impact on the region’s peace.
+To a question about threats from India’s political and military leadership, the ISPR DG said such threats would serve purpose of deteriorating relations between the two countries and having negative impact on region’s peace.
 “Pakistan always talks about peace and talks while India talks about war,” he said.

 He reminded India that Pakistan’s desire for peace should not be misconstrued as its weakness.
 “We are a strong state and strong army having capacity and capability to thwart any misadventure,” he said.